 I strongly recommend using iCloud to back up and restore your iPhone when your apps won’t open.

-When you back up your iPhone to iTunes, it makes an image of all your apps and data.
+When you back up your iPhone to iTunes or Finder, it makes an image of all your apps and data.
 When you restore from the backup, the whole image gets put back on your iPhone, and there’s a chance the problem will come right back.

 iCloud backups only save your personal data “in the cloud”, not the entire app.
 When you restore from an iCloud backup, your iPhone downloads your personal data from iCloud and your apps fresh from the App Store, so there’s a smaller chance the problem will return.